It’s arguably the #1 skill of successful business leaders.

 Yikes.
 That’s a lot of under-influencing.

 No worries.
-Here’s how you can flex your influence to gain higher impact.
+Now that you know, you can prepare yourself to better flex your influence to gain higher impact with colleagues, clients, and customers.

 Step # 1: Identify your dominant influencing style.
 Using the chart below, determine which style you tend to rely on most.